Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 These worksheets can be used for the following:

-You can also laminate the Pictionary cards prior to cutting them for longer lasting.
+You can also laminate the Pictionary cards before cutting them for longer lasting.

-These pictionary cards and I Spy worksheets are great for road trips as well.
-In fact, my kids used these exact worksheets on our last road trip, and they had a ball.
+These Pictionary cards and I Spy worksheets are great for road trips as well.

 Why not gather around a campfire and create memories with this delicious summer (maybe year-round) treat?